If you are interested in taking the infant seminar, the sky is the limit.

 Since I was unfamiliar with of some of these conditions, I had to educate myself through Internet sources.
 In essence, I was creating a whole new subspecialty of pediatrics that dealt with patients with soft tissue birth trauma, fascial web strains, and resulting conditions.

 As the work advanced and became more well-known through the Internet, desperate mothers contacted me about serious infant conditions like craniostenosis, chiari malformation, and hydrocephalus.
-I had entered a world of trying to save babies from brain surgery.
+I had entered a world of trying to save babies from neurosurgery.
 In the 1970s I thought I could possibly help move the pediatric needle in my career, but I honestly never saw the newborn work coming.

 Today, the journey continues with happiness and joy.
 Someday, I see newborn specialists working as part of the neonatology team in every hospital.
 Likewise, I see infant specialists working in pediatric offices.